After experiencing a traumatic car accident, the intangible loss of comfort and normal life can severely damage a happy family.

 Claim for Loss of Consortium

 Loss of consortium is usually considered as a separate part of a car accident claim.
 A Illinois auto wreck lawyer will gather evidence by asking the spouse questions with regards to the accident and how the life of individual family members and the family as a whole has changed since the accident.
-Call Willens Injury Law Offices at (312) 957-4166 to schedule an appointment.
+Call Willens & Baez at (312) 957-4166 to schedule an appointment.